Student loan approval

 What if my student loan application is denied?

 It is possible that your application for a private student loan may be denied.
 Don't panic or think this means you won't be able to attend college.
 There are still plenty of possible avenues to pursue.
 If your parents are helping you, they may consider paying for college with a federal loan designed for parents, the PLUS loan.
 But you can also apply for a private student loan with a cosigner.

-That cosigner could be anyone of your chosing, typically a parent or other guardian, a grandparent, an older sibling or perhaps an uncle or aunt.
+If you apply for a private student loan on your own, without a cosigner, and are denied, it's probably because you have insufficient personal credit history, as is typical for someone of your age.
+You'll simply have to find a qualified cosigner and re-apply.
+That cosigner could be a parent or other guardian, a grandparent, an older sibling or perhaps a favorite uncle or aunt.
 By cosigning your loan, they're agreeing to personally step in and help repay the loan in the event you cannot.
 At the same time, it doesn't remove your role as the primary borrower.
 You and the cosigner are equally responsible for repayment.

 Here are a few pointers on how you can establish good credit, so that in the future you'll possibly qualify on your own:

 - Start out small: Establishing good credit takes time.
 Start with one credit card.

 - Pay on time, every time: Never miss a monthly payment.

 - Don't pay down, pay off: Pay your credit card bills in full each month.